-Since September 2012 I am also co-directing and performing
+Since September 2012 I am also performing with the Kentucky

-Some of my recent performances and workshop presentations have included the Cumberland Gap Dulcimer Gathering, Dulcibrrr, The Great American Dulcimer Convention, the Danville Community Arts Center, the anniversary celebration of the Frankfort Folk Club, the Unitarian Universalist Church of Lexington, and the Kentucky folk music course at Centre College.
+Some of my recent performances and workshop presentations have included the Redhills Dulcimer Festival, the Cumberland Gap Dulcimer Gathering, Dulcibrrr, The Great American Dulcimer Convention, the Danville Community Arts Center, the anniversary celebration of the Frankfort Folk Club, the Unitarian Universalist Church of Lexington, the inauguration of Kentucky's new lieutenant governor, pre-shows at the Norton Center for the Arts, and the Kentucky folk music course at Centre College.

 In addition to more information about me, the links at the right also provide information about the instruments that I play and folk festivals in Kentucky and the nearby surroundings.
 There is also a link providing information about the Raggedy Robin String Band, of which I was a member for eight years.

 Web site ©2014 Conrad Shiba.
 All rights reserved.